-The Associate Degree Nursing program is accepting admission applications for the Fall 2020 term through June 18, 2020 at 5 p.m.
+The Associate Degree Nursing program is accepting admission applications for the Spring 2021 term through November 5, 2020 at 5 p.m.
 Please see attached information on taking the HESI A2 remotely.

 The Associate Degree Nursing (ADN) program is one of three entry-level pathways to nursing.
 The ADN program at College of DuPage (COD) is a sequential, two-year program that begins every Fall and Spring semester and prepares students both academically and clinically for a career in the care of acutely and chronically ill people.
 ADN graduates work in a variety of health care settings, including hospitals, nursing homes, ambulatory care, physician's offices and home health care.